mjmenger/bigip-bluegreen/BLUEGREENSETUP.md

 }
 ```
 and finally request a restart of the restjavad process to enable the consequences of the previous two steps.
-Note: this call will result in a 502 error because we're restarting the backend of the iControlREST endpoint.
+Note: This call will result in a 502 error because we're restarting the backend of the iControlREST endpoint.
 ```http
 POST https://serveraddress/mgmt/tm/sys/service
 Authorization: Basic admin adminpassword